taichi/modernjs/modernjs.en.md

 JavaScript has many traps.
 The trap here is the language specification that many programmers tend to misunderstand, and the behavior of certain libraries.
 Because JavaScript is a truly flexible language, most of the new language specifications can be converted directly into the old language.
 That is why there are many traps.

-Code written as a result of mistake by programmer or code not written unless misunderstanding about specifications.
+Code written as a result of a mistake by programmer or code not written unless misunderstanding about specifications.
 A code that can be considered a bug in most situations.
 Although it conforms to the language specification, Lint is a tool for automatically finding the code which can not obtain the expected results even if it is operated as an application.

 If you use Lint a bit more aggressively, you can inspect anything that has nothing to do with the behavior of the code, such as how to indent and how to name variables, but also on code readability.

 ### History of Lint in JavaScript
-Javascript looks a bit and there are lots of Lint.
+Javascript looks a bit, and there are lots of Lint.
 The one oldest that I have used is [JSLint](http://www.jslint.com/).
-This guy is really hard at the Lint made by Professor [Douglas Crockford](https://github.com/douglascrockford) of the legend.
-It's a strong strong style that does not allow any indulgence.
+This guy is hard at the Lint made by Professor [Douglas Crockford](https://github.com/douglascrockford) of the legend.
+It's an intense style that does not allow any indulgence.
-It is painful for hetare because it is a tool that feels a strong will that code that can do strange behavior should be a strange look that is never misled by strange behavior of JavaScript.
+It is painful for unskilled guys because it is a tool that feels a strong will that code that can do strange behavior should be a strange look that is never misled by a strange behavior of JavaScript.

 By the way, [reading the code of JSLint](https://github.com/douglascrockford/JSLint) is a great learning experience.
 It's compact and easy to read.

-Lint that became evangelical for a hetare like me is [JSHint](http://jshint.com/).
+Lint that became evangelical for unskilled guys like me is [JSHint](http://jshint.com/).
 This is not too strict.
-It is extremely easy to use because it can cut out the setting file.
+It is incredibly easy to use because it can cut out the setting file.
 However, JSHint is easy to enable and disable the built-in functions, but adding a new rule is a little troublesome.

 Also, in order to incorporate someone's recommended rules into your project, you have to copy and paste the settings.